Sustainability is not just an agenda.

 Sustainable on the inside

-So far, the sustainability agenda has often centered on more sustainable production and on branding.
+So far, the sustainability agenda has often centred on more sustainable production and on branding.

 It is important that you have an internal sustainability strategy that covers both tangible elements such as: